freh-g/genopyc/docs/source/usage.md

 **An utility of genopyc library is the capability of mapping gene Ids between different vocabularies such as ensembl, entrez, Uniprot and gene symbol.
 It can be easily done with:**

 ```
-gene_mapping_many(query_list,source,target)
+geneId_maping(query_list,source,target)
 ```

 Maps gene identifiers from one Id to another.
+This function handles ensembleId, genesymbol, UniprotID and EntrezID.

 Args:
     query_list (list): List of gene identifiers to be mapped.